M\"obius-topological auxiliary function for $f$ electrons

-Since spin $S$ and orbital angular momentum $L$ are neglected, the auxiliary functions provide only approximate descriptions of $f$-electron wave functions.
-It does not apply to cases such as Gd$^{3+}$, where $L=0$ and the ion forms singlets despite the theory predicting multi-component states.
+Since spin $S$ and orbital angular momentum $L$ are neglected, the auxiliary functions only approximate the true $f$-electron wave functions.
+This approximation fails for ions such as Gd$^{3+}$, where $L=0$ and the ion forms pure states, whereas the theory predicts multi-component ones.

-Nevertheless, the auxiliary functions offer a practical tool: small discontinuities or deviations in degenerate systems do not diminish its utility for symmetry analysis and qualitative characterization of eigenstate structures.
+Nevertheless, the auxiliary functions remain a practical tool, as small discontinuities or deviations in degenerate systems do not affect their usefulness for symmetry analysis and qualitative characterization of eigenstate structures.

-\emph{Conclusion and Outlook.—} By extending Legendre functions to half-integer degrees and orders, we construct auxiliary functions with Möbius-like topologies.
+\emph{Conclusion and Outlook.—} By modifying the Legendre functions, auxiliary functions with Möbius-like topologies are constructed.
 These functions provide an efficient framework for predicting eigenstates in $f$-electron systems.
 They naturally respect crystal-field symmetries, including multi-fold rotational and mirror symmetries, and offer an intuitive approach for determining eigenstate configurations.
 Compared with full crystal-field calculations, the auxiliary functions reproduce eigenstate structures with high accuracy, demonstrating their practical value for analyzing complex $f$-electron materials.

 The predictive success of these auxiliary functions suggests they capture essential physical principles underlying $f$-electron eigenstates.
 While their full physical significance remains to be elucidated, this approach opens promising avenues for further exploration, including applications to other strongly correlated or geometrically frustrated systems, investigations of deeper connections with symmetry and topology, and interpretation of experimental observations in complex materials.